Seasawher/cs50web-capstone/README.md

 * **Compared to Project 2 Commerce**: The function that allows other users to react to what the user has posted is similar to the "auction" and "comment" functions of the e-commerce site created in Project 2.
 However, this application has a user profile page that allows users to view the past results of any user's answers.

 * **Use TailWindCSS**: In previous projects, I used Bootstrap as the CSS framework, but for this application, adopted TailwindCSS for more flexible styling.
-I believe I've achieved a more beautiful and easier-to-understand UI.
+  * This makes it easier to style elements as hover or not, and improves the UI.
+  * More colors can be used to customize the look and feel of the website.

 * **Use Devcontainer**: